-If you experience night terrors and you feel that you are on your own in America, know this… you aren’t alone, there is nothing wrong with you, and you are not “crazy”.
+If you experience night terrors and you feel that you are on your own in Melbourne, know this… you aren’t alone, there is nothing wrong with you, and you are not “crazy”.

-Living with Night Terrors in America by Jorey Herrscher
+Living with Night Terrors in Melbourne by Jorey Herrscher

 Night terrors are not synonymous with bad dreams.
 A bad dream may wake you up frightened, a night terror can ruin your day, your week, your month…